TALK TO SALES

 3. Monitor employee stress levels

-When talking about your employees' health, you can't forget about their mental health, and stress management is a big part of that.
-In fact, many employees expect their employers to help reduce stress in the workplace.
+When talking about employee health, you can't forget about mental health, and stress management is a big part of that.
+According to Zippia7, 83% of Americans experience work-related stress, and 25% say their job is the main source of stress in their lives.

 One of the best ways to monitor and reduce employee stress is to identify causes of stress and work on solutions.